Generating Molecular Hamiltonians

 verbose=True)

-Now that we have seen how to generate basis sets and Hamiltonians for quantum chemistry systems, we can use these as inputs to hybrid quantum-classical methods like VQE or adapt VQE via the CUDA-Q Solvers API.
+Now that we have seen how to generate the spin molecular Hamiltonians for quantum chemistry systems, we can use these as inputs to hybrid quantum-classical methods like VQE or adapt VQE via the CUDA-Q Solvers API.